-- 1) Blocking was due to insufficient resources at the: - a. whole node:

-call or party clearing message is returned including:

-blocked transit type = blocked node

-blocked node ID = node ID of current transit in top DTL on stack.

-b. preceding end of the following link:
+- 1) Blocking was due to insufficient resources at the: - a. whole node: call or party clearing message is returned including: crankback level = level of node ID in top DTL on stack blocked transit type = blocked node blocked node ID = node ID of current transit in top DTL on stack. b. preceding end of the following link: